Andrej Stojaković: Personal life

-Stojaković is a son of Serbian former basketball player Peja Stojaković and Greek model Aleka Kamila.
-His father is a three-time NBA All-Star with the Sacramento Kings and 2011 NBA Champion with the Dallas Mavericks.
+Stojaković is a son of Serbian former basketball player Peja Stojaković and Greek model, former high jumper, and TV presenter Aleka Kamila.
+His father was a three-time NBA All-Star with the Sacramento Kings and 2011 NBA champion with the Dallas Mavericks.
+It has been stated that he is expected to play for the Serbian national team but this has since been clarified as a misunderstanding.